SeunA88/Analysis_of_Sales_Data_of_Company_QT/README.md

 This was determined using the IF function based on average sales as the logical test “=IF(A2>$U$14, "High sales", "Low sales")”

+-The average revenue generated from each sale of ‘Paseo’

+This was determined using the AVERAGEIF function "=AVERAGEIF(K2:K701, "Paseo", A2:A701)"

 Link here (https://github.com/SeunA88/Sales-Data-Analysis/blob/main/Sales_Data.xlsx) shows the new column achieved using this function for this analysis.

 ## Analysis Insights
 From this analysis, an overview and understanding of Company QT"s performance in Sales has been disclosed.
 This was achieved by insights generated from the above analysis which include Total Revenue, Total Profit, Maximum profit generated among others.